Priyesh-coder/TinDog-Website/README.md

 Tindog is available on Android and beginning today, can be downloaded on iOS.
 To learn more about the Tindog app, please visit www.tindog.co.

 I hope you like my Bootstrap TinDog Website.
-Thanks a lot to all of you for going through this and make sure to give your valuable feedback.😊
+Thanks a lot to all of you for going through this.
+Please make sure to give your valuable feedback for scope of my improvement.😊